 Waiting times for reports from top clinicians can be lengthy as they juggle clinical responsibilities and expert witness duties; often consultations between experts are required with the added difficulty that most experts are based outside of Ireland.
 It will simply not be feasible in most cases to be in a position to advise a client on quantum in the pre-action stages.
 Clearly where long term care needs are a factor and several reports are required, I would hope that the Courts would exercise its discretion and not penalise plaintiffs for failing to obtain a higher award than a pre-action settlement offer in such instances where consideration of an offer was premature in the absence of the necessary evidence.

 My Own Experience of Pre-Action Protocols

-Having practised for several years as a Clinical Negligence solicitor in England where Pre-Action Protocols have been in place since 1998, I am somewhat doubtful that the introduction of this pre-action protocol will achieve all that the Government has outlined on its wishlist.
+Having practiced for several years as a Clinical Negligence solicitor in England where Pre-Action Protocols have been in place since 1998, I am somewhat doubtful that the introduction of this pre-action protocol will achieve all that the Government has outlined on its wishlist.
 It is however a welcome development to hopefully hasten what can often be a very lengthy process of litigation in medical negligence.

 It is intended that this pre-action protocol will reduce the number of clinical negligence claims that are initiated.
 In my own experience, I can recall only two cases out of approximately 500 cases, where matters were resolved in the pre-action stage.
 The first was a case without expert witness support and without merit and in all likelihood, a summary judgment would have obtained the same result after issue of proceedings.
 The second case was a low value claim and as the Plaintiff was gravely ill from an unrelated illness, an early settlement was agreed.
 This experience would lead me to question claims that pre-action protocols in Clinical Negligence leads to early settlement in pre-action stages, what it does achieve though is forces parties to set out their case at an early stage which hopefully lead to earlier resolution than after the matter is set down for trial.

 What the pre-action protocol in the UK does achieve however, is it gives the Defendant the opportunity to admit liability at an early stage and assists healthcare providers to attain focused clinical risk strategies with early identification and investigation of adverse incidents or near miss events.
 If the introduction of the clinical negligence protocol in Ireland can be used to this effect by healthcare providers, resulting in a reduction of repeat incidence, identifying trends and lower the injuries caused by clinical negligence at a local level, then the protocols will very much be positive change on more than just the legal cases.